 This paper provides a review of interpolation methods, products and accuracy assessment procedures for the prediction of climate variables such as temperature and precipitation on gridded surfaces.
 In examining the literature, we have found five major points:

-There is no single best method that can be applied in all situations and accuracy is largely dependent on case by case basis with the most important factors being the density of the station network and the variability of the study area.
+There is no single best method that can be applied in all situations and accuracy is largely dependent on case by case basis with the most important factors being the density of the station network and the variability of the meteorological surfaces across the study area.

 Covariates are helpful at the scale of 100km to estimate fine grained variation in temperature and precipitation.
 Elevation is the most often used covariates but other covariates are often included such as coastal proximity and aspect.

 There are many overlaps between methods in a field where researchers may come from climatology, ecology or geography.
-Many methods are related formally, for instance, TPS with latitude and longitude is a form of Universal Kriging with geographical coordinates and; GAM relates to splines but also to multiple regressions.
+Many methods are related formally, for instance, TPS with latitude and longitude is a form of Universal Kriging with geographical coordinates and; GAM relates to splines but also to multiple regression.
 Methods can often be understood as a hybrid of geostatistical and multiple regression methods.
 Methods can also be understood as attempting to predict values by focusing on the estimation of the global variance, local variance or both.

 Accuracy assessment is difficult because of bias in the observation, autocorrelation and scarcity of information.
 Since there is no best practice, multiple ways of reporting accuracy metrics through maps, graphic and tables is generally done.
 When comparing between products a neutral grid surface comparison can be built from average accuracy metrics at a common grid resolution and accuracy and uncertainty can be described in terms of the various input covariates.